ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 - Write everything down, you will forget within seconds and then wish you had.
 I started when Owen was 2 months.
 22/05/25 Owen laughed for the first time.
 Id have never remembered that had I not wrote it down, I can barely remember what we had for tea yesterday anymore

+- Get someone to go on Facebook for you and look for clothes. they hardly get worn and we managed to get 0-12 months for like £60. saved a ton of money

 <h2>pregnancy</h2>

 - Ginger biscuits will help with nausea